-Significant balances for the Center were cash balances, capital assets, and noncurrent liabilities.
+Significant balances for the Center in the fiscal year of operations where cash balances, capital assets, and noncurrent liabilities.

-As of June 30, 2018, the Center had cash balances of \$236,470, and capital assets recorded net of accumulated depreciation of \$40,123.
-The reduction of 46% of capital assets for the fiscal year is related to the associated depreciation of the capital assets.
+At year ended June 30, 2019 the Center ended the year with cash balances of \$209,280, and capital assets recorded net of accumulated depreciation of \$29,206.
+The reduction of 27% of capital assets for the fiscal year is related to the associated depreciation of the capital assets.